prateekeserwani/IDD-Lite-Unet/README.md

 # Training procedure

-1. Download the dataset in a folder "dataset" and arrange the data in the following structure:
+1. Download the dataset in a folder "dataset" and arrange the data in the following structure: Combine the training and validation dataset.

 ```bash
 ├── dataset